-Out-of-Network

-Your Employer Group did not offer you a PPO plan or other plan that would provide you with an out-of-Network benefit or would allow you to continue to obtain services from your Out-of-Network Provider;

-Continuity of Care services from Out-of-Network Provider must be Pre-authorized by UnitedHealthcare or the Member's assigned Network Provider;

-The requested treatment must be a Covered Service under this Plan;
+- 1. Your Employer Group did not offer you a PPO plan or other plan that would provide you with an out-of-Network benefit or would allow you to continue to obtain services from your Out-of-Network Provider; - 2.
+A request for Continuity of Care services from an Out-of-Network Provider must be submitted to UnitedHealthcare within 30 calendar days from your effective date on the Health Plan for review and approval. - 3.
+The requested treatment must be a Covered Service under this Plan; - 4.
 The Out-of-Network Provider must agree in writing to meet the same contractual terms and conditions that are imposed upon UnitedHealthcare's Network Providers, including locations within UnitedHealthcare's Service Area, payment methodologies and rates of payment.

-Covered Services for the Continuity of Care Condition under treatment by the Out-of-Network Provider will be considered complete when:
+Covered Health Care Services for the Continuity of Care Condition under treatment by the Out-of-Network Provider will be considered complete when: